Skip to Content

 Landis Valley Village and Farm Museum

-The Landis Valley Village and Farm Museum is a “living history museum” in Lancaster, PA.
+The Landis Valley Village and Farm Museum is a living history museum that offers visitors an immersive experience of Pennsylvania’s German heritage.

 Address: 2451 Kissel Hill Rd, Lancaster, PA 17601, USA